ngrok/ngrok-python/README.md

 listener = ngrok.connect(8080, **options)
 ```

+See [Full Configuration](#full-configuration) for the list of possible configuration options.

 ## Disconnection

 To close a listener use the [disconnect](https://ngrok.github.io/ngrok-python/module.html) method with the `url` of the listener to close.
 If there is an asynchronous runtime running the [disconnect](https://ngrok.github.io/ngrok-python/module.html) method returns a promise that resolves when the call is complete.